petablox-project/Drake-Analysis-June2017/analysis_results/FB_Infer.md

 ### Null Dereference Checker

-After manual inspection, 138 out of 420 null dereference alarms turned out to be viable.
+After manual inspection, 138 out of the 420 null dereference alarms turned out to be viable.
 The checker detected a feasible null dereference as well as missing null checks after allocating memory with malloc, strdup, getenv, and fopen.

 For brevity, we describe 5 representative alarms as follows.